AndersenLab/CeNDR/base/static/content/help/FAQ.md

   publisher={Oxford University Press}
 }</pre>

-### What are hyper-divergent regions? <br />How should I use variants that fall within these regions?
+### What are hyper-divergent regions?
+How should I use variants that fall within these regions?

 Hyper-divergent regions are genomic intervals that contain sequences not found in the N2 reference strain.
 They were identified by high levels of variation and low coverage from read alignments.
 For a more full description, please read [this paper](https://andersenlab.org/publications/2020LeebioRxiv.pdf).
 We highly recommend that you use the variant browser and view the BAM files for strains of interest.
 We also released a genomic view track to see where we have classified divergent regions.
 If you find that your region of interest overlaps with a hyper-divergent region, then we recommend taking any variants as preliminary.
 Long-read sequencing is required to identify the actual genomic sequences in this region.